 Under the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973, individuals with disabilities are protected from discrimination and entitled to academic adjustments with appropriate documentation.
 Students are entitled to equal access to programs and services for which they are otherwise qualified.
-Disability Support Services are available to MCC students with documented disabilities through the Disabilities Counselor.
-MCC has a responsibility to maintain confidentiality of the documentation and may not release any part of the documentation without the student's informed consent or under compulsion of legal process.
+Accessibility Services are available to MCC students with documented disabilities through the Accessibility Coordinator.
+Student's documentation and disability information is treated confidentially.
 As each student's needs are unique, the provisions of services are designed individually each semester.
-Changes to academic adjustments are determined by the nature of the disability, requirements of the curriculum or program of study, expectations in the classroom and the timeliness of the request.
+Changes to academic adjustments or accommodations are determined by the nature of the disability, requirements of the curriculum or program of study, expectations in the classroom and the timeliness of the request.